-3. Nature of Namibian markets
+3.1.
+The Nature of Namibian Markets

 The Namibian economy is closely linked with the South African economy, the former colonial power.

-Firstly, Namibia has a limited monetary autonomy as it mainly relies on Common Monetary Area's (CMA) monetary policy, practically done by South Africa who is the dominant member.
+Firstly, Namibia has a limited monetary autonomy as it mainly relies on Common Monetary Area's (CMA) for monetary policy, practically done by South Africa who is the dominant member.
 Other CMA members are Lesotho and Swaziland.
-All other CMA currencies are also pegged to the South African Rand.
+All other CMA currencies are also pegged one-to-one with the South African Rand.

 Secondly, most of big firms in Namibia are subsidiaries of South Africa based firms.
-Finally, Namibia sources over 80% of its imports from South Africa, even though some imports originating from other regional countries are mistakenly recorded as from South Africa as they pass trough the country.
+Finally, Namibia sources over 80% of its imports from South Africa, even though some imports originating from other regional countries 'are believed to be mistakenly recorded' as from South Africa as they pass trough the country.

-Namibia has a small open economy, heavily dependent on trade (with a trade-GDP ratio over 45%).
-Despite having low population, Namibia offers significant market opportunities because of high per capita income, when compared with the rest of the region or continent.
+Namibia has a small open economy, heavily dependent on trade, with a trade to GDP ratio in the range of 95% to 106% between 1996 and 2005.
+Despite having low population, Namibia offers significant market opportunities because of high per capita income, when compared with the rest of the region or continent, but a skewed distribution of income makes the markets less attractive.
 Most of markets are fairly competitive, for instance the retail industry has attracted a lot of big retailers with shops in major towns.
-In most instances, competition is limited to those big firms, while most of local retailers are just surviving as most of them also get their supplies from South Africa, but in smaller quantities.
-This does not allow them to benefit from any economies of scale enjoyed by bulk buyers.
-In the financial sector, there are at least two dominant commercial banks, but again, oligopolistic competition is still prevalent in the sector.
+In most instances, competition is becoming limited to those big firms as smaller local firms are forced out of the markets.